 Up to 98% of women are reported to have cellulite while only 10% of men experience it.
 This is a huge chunk of the population so it makes sense that the market is flooded with products; many of which are expensive and make extraordinary claims.
 Some, on the other hand, have great reviews and thousands of customers swear by them for temporarily reducing the visibility or severity of their cellulite as well as stretch marks.
-Look for anti-cellulite creams that use proven ingredients like caffeine, retinol, vitamin C, fistein, peptides, and l-carnitine.
+Find the right ingredients for you to develop your bliss!
+Plenty of these firming, moisturizing, and toning body lotions are even available at your local drugstore!
+Look for anti-cellulite creams that use proven ingredients like caffeine, retinol, collagen, vitamin C, vitamin E, fistein, peptides, and l-carnitine.

 I Have Coffee in My Kitchen, Can I Make Cellulite Crushing Caffeine Cream at Home?

 Yeppers, you sure can.
 If you’re not completely convinced that creams can help and don’t want to make an investment in a product you’re wary of, give a DIY version a shot.